Socks5Balancer/Socks5BalancerAsio/README.md

 Enable Auth Support need add flag `-DNeed_ProxyHandshakeAuth=ON` when CMake config, then rebuild project.

 Enable Auth Support will replace `class FirstPackAnalyzer` with `class ProxyHandshakeAuth` AND use the `ProxyHandshakeUtils`.
 when this mode, Socks5BalancerAsio will impl itself version Socks5-proxy client AND server, and Http-proxy client AND server .
-(the Http-proxy client not impl, because now no plan to support http-proxy version backend server.).

-<del style="background-color: black;color: black;"> Now, **Temporary** , the Socks5-proxy server Only impl CONNECT mode, the UDP mode not impl now,
-so if Enable Auth Support , you will lose socks5 UDP function (if backend server support it).  </del>

-<del style="background-color: black;color: black;"> if your backend server support socks5 UDP (not all socks5-proxy impl that), and you really need it, please don't Enable Auth Support. </del>

-Now the UDP maybe work when your backend server support socks5 UDP, it is implemented but not be test (i don't have test evn now.).
+the UDP only work when your backend server support socks5 UDP, it is implemented but not be test (i don't have test evn now.).

-<del style="background-color: black;color: black;"> Now, **Temporary** , the connect test for `backend server auth` not impl now, it not affect client auth function,
-but if a backend server have auth, the connect test component will not work , this problem will fix in later. </del>

-**the Auth Support not stable yet, it will become the main support version after full all feature implemented and stable.
-the progress can see [here](https://github.com/Socks5Balancer/Socks5BalancerAsio/issues/4) .**

 ---